Travel.State.Gov > Intercountry Adoption > Country Information > Guinea Intercountry Adoption Information

 In addition to a U.S. passport, you may also need to obtain a visa.
-A visa is an official document issued by a foreign country that formally allows you to visit.
 Where required, visas are affixed to your passport and allow you to enter a foreign nation.
-To find information about obtaining a visa for Guinea, see the Department of State’s Country Specific Information.
+To find information about obtaining a visa for Guinea, see the Department of State’s country page.

 Staying Safe on Your Trip

 Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
 The Department of State provides country information for every country in the world about various issues, including health conditions, crime, currency or entry requirements, and any areas of instability.

 Staying in Touch on Your Trip